-Municipal Policy, Management, and Capital Improvements - focusing particularly on the treatment of Town-owned properties and other properties of Town-wide significance.
+Municipal Policy, Management, and Capital Improvements - focusing on historic properties, particularly on the treatment of Town-owned historic properties.

 Interviews with over forty individuals with interests in historic preservation and representing Town boards, commissions, and committees as well as non-profit organizations contributed to the recommendations presented here.
 Several of the prioritized strategies and recommendations for the Historic Preservation Plan focus on engaging residents and raising public awareness and support over the long term.
-Priorities also focus on coordination among Town entities on the stewardship of historic and natural resources.
+Priorities also focus on coordination among Town entities on the stewardship of historic, archaeological, and natural resources.

-Part III's final sections outline mechanisms that can be used to protect investments made to support the preservation of historic properties in both the public and private sectors.
+Chapter IV's final sections outline mechanisms that can be used to protect investments made to support the preservation of historic properties in both the public and private sectors.

-III.A VISION AND GOALS
+VISION AND GOALS